smclab/react-faceted-token-input/docs/usage.md

 It should get:

-`token`: an object containing the data that you need, an example token could be:
+`token`: an object containing the data that you need.
+The type of token is entirely up to you.
+An example token could be:

 ```javascript
   {